 People normally buy Bravecto when they don't want the dog wearing a collar for cosmetic reasons, or they're worried about the collar getting lost.

 People buy Seresto when they want to put something on that will last up to 8 months, and for the most cost-effective solution.

 They both work within 2 hours of administration, and both are used as a standalone product by themselves - nothing else required just one or the other.

 Some people in very high tick areas use both Bravecto tablets and a Seresto collar at the same time.

-Older products including Preventic Collars, Frontline Plus and Advantix do have a place for use additionally to Bravecto and/or Seresto for dogs living in areas with a very high tick population.
-We would not recommend these as the only preventative for ticks, as increased resistance is developing in the wild.
+Older products including Preventic Collars, Frontline Plus and Advantix do sometimes have a place for use additionally to Bravecto and/or Seresto for dogs living in areas with a very high tick population but we would not recommend these as the only preventative for ticks, as increased resistance is developing in the wild.

 Tick Fever is the common name given to the protozoa Babesia.
 There are two common strains that we see in Hong Kong, Babesia gibsoni and Babesia canis.
 However, both have similar symptoms and treatment.
 The protozoa destroy red blood cells in the body resulting in anaemia.
 If left untreated for too long, life-threatening anaemia may result and may require blood transfusions and a long hospital stay to recover.
 However, if treated early, most dogs don’t have to stay in hospital and can have the full course of treatment at home.

 The most common first symptom is a loss of appetite.
 However, it often comes on gradually and to the inexperienced owner it may take some time to notice that anything is wrong.
 Sometimes a dog will not eat breakfast, but will eat his dinner and will eat his treats.
 Then the next day, he might not eat any of his dog food, but is more than happy to eat your human food.
 If you normally have a dog who eats like a vacuum cleaner and he becomes fussy all of a sudden, then it is a good idea to have him checked by your vet.